This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regular Maintenance and Care

-- Spot clean spills promptly to avoid setting stains.
+- Gentle cleaning: Spot clean spills fast and avoid harsh chemicals.

 Frequently Asked Questions (FAQs)